mallmen/quay-ocp-olm-mirror/README_ocp_release.md

 1. Quay credentials
 2. Quay namespace and repository are already created
 3. Quay credentials have write access to repository
+4. Ensure certificate used by registry is trusted
 ## Setup
 ### Update Ansible inventory
 In either `/etc/ansible/hosts` or a local `inventory.yml`, configure your inventory for your container host using a local connection.
 Substitute for `localhost` as appropriate for the environment. `connected` should have internet connectivity.